varya/steroids/_posts/steroids-js/2013-12-03-using-preloaded-webviews.markdown

 steroids.layers.push(settingsView); //pushes the preloaded WebView
 {% endhighlight %}

-Now, whenever you do `steroids.layers.push(settingsView)`, the preloaded settings view is used.
+Now, whenever you do `steroids.layers.push(settingsView)`, the preloaded settings view is used (given that it is preloaded).
 Note that if the preloaded WebView already exists in the layer stack, it cannot be pushed again before it is first popped.

 ## IDs for initial WebViews